-The VIP2 Collaboration wishes to thank all the LNGS laboratory staff for the precious help and assistance during all phases of preparation, installation and data taking.
+The VIP-2 Collaboration wishes to thank all the LNGS laboratory staff for the precious help and assistance during all phases of preparation, installation and data taking.

-The support from the EU COST Action CA 15220 is gratefully acknowledged.
+The support from the EU COST Action CA 15220 and from HP220 FET TEQ (grant nr.
+766900) is gratefully acknowledged.

-Furthermore, we acknowledge the support from the Foundational Questions Institute, FOXi ("Events" as we see them: experimental test of the collapse models as a solution of the measurement problem) and from the John Templeton Foundation (ID 581589).
+Furthermore, we acknowledge the support from the Foundational Questions Institute, FOXi and from the John Templeton Foundation (ID 581589).

-6 Publications in 2016
+6 Publications in 2019